milesial/Pytorch-UNet/README.md

 ```

 ## Description
-This model was trained from scratch with 5000 images (no data augmentation) and scored a [dice coefficient](https://en.wikipedia.org/wiki/S%C3%B8rensen%E2%80%93Dice_coefficient) of 0.988423 on over 100k test images.
-This score could be improved with more training, data augmentation, fine-tuning, CRF post-processing, and applying more weights on the edges of the masks.
+This model was trained from scratch with 5k images and scored a [Dice coefficient](https://en.wikipedia.org/wiki/S%C3%B8rensen%E2%80%93Dice_coefficient) of 0.988423 on over 100k test images.

+It can be easily used for multiclass segmentation, portrait segmentation, medical segmentation, ...

 ## Usage